Pil0tz/pil0tz.github.io/_posts/2025-02-08-chess-games.md

 Its value and relevancy fluctuates too drastically based on how close to 0 it is.

 A more reasonable approach would be to turn evaluation changes into **categories**:

-- If a move brings the evaluation from around 0 to going drastically one way or the other, we call it a _blunder_
-- If a move changes the evaluation down from a completely winning advantage to just a favored one, we call it a _mistake_

-Analzing data like this removes the scale problem of evaluations, and focuses on the question at hand; if spending more time leads to fewer _mistakes_.
+Analyzing data like this removes the scale problem of evaluations, and focuses on the question at hand; if spending more time leads to fewer _mistakes_.

+To address this, we can categorize evaluation changes into three main types:

+- **Blunder:** A move that drastically worsens the evaluation, turning a balanced or winning position into a losing one.
+- **Mistake:** A move that worsens the evaluation, but not as severely as a blunder, reducing a winning advantage to a smaller one.
+- **Inaccuracy:** A move that slightly worsens the evaluation, but doesn't change the overall assessment of the position.

+By grouping moves this way, we can analyze whether spending more time reduces the frequency of blunders and mistakes, rather than focusing on raw evaluation numbers.
+This approach aligns better with how chess players and coaches assess move quality in practical terms.
 <br>

 ----